 The benefit to avoiding the luxury tax is not exactly hidden.
 It avoids the dollar for dollar penalty on contracts and it allows the teams to get FREE money from the teams that do pay it because each team under the limit gets a % of that.
 In addition teams that pay the tax aren't the ones winning titles either, so there is no real proven benefit to paying it instead of managing contracts.
 It doesn't take collusion to see why 90% of teams avoid it.

+First off, Rip didn't get a max deal so why would you suggest that I said Stack should get a max deal?
+More money doesn't automatically equal max deal.
+It's not like DET offers it's players 95% of the max so the only alternative is the max.
 Whatever, I don't even care.
 I didn't like Okur anyway, I don't care if we paid for him or not.
 All I know is there is a pattern of Davidson succeeding short term but being middle of the pack long term because he isn't willing to keep successful pieces in place long term.
 Davidson couldn't get rid of guys like Daly and Zeke fast enough.
 However, they've got every excuse in the book to keep a failure like Saunders around (the exception being Cola).
 I don't like it.
 That's my opinion.

+I think that a smart GM could easily make going into the luxury tax territory work out financially.
+Especially in a market like Chicago.
+I realize there is an obvious penalty, but the precedent to not exceed it at all for almost all teams in the league seems suspicious.
 It is pointless to complain about owners acting in cahootz when there is a player's union though.
 Their job is to deal with stuff like that.